mateuspaulino/Trueet/README.md

 ## License

-Copyright 2018 Luíz Guilherme Julião, Mateus Paulino da Silva Santos, Vinicius Ribeiro Machado
+Copyright 2018 Luís Guilherme Julião, Mateus Paulino da Silva Santos, Vinicius Ribeiro Machado

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.